Omega 3 Fats Refresher:

 - ALA is the main vegan source of omega 3s in food, but has a poor conversion rate into DHA (the best form).
 You’ll need a lot more of ALA if it’s your main source.

-- The big benefit of supplementation is that you can get EPA and DHA from algae as a vegan, which is where fish get most of their omega 3 content.
+- The big benefit of supplementation is that you can get EPA and DHA from algae as a vegan, which are just as effective as fish oil supplements.